GSA/digitalgov.gov/content/news/2014/04/2014-04-16-how-to-tell-your-agencys-story-plainly.md

 slug: how-to-tell-your-agencys-story-plainly
 date: 2014-04-16 10:00:23 -0400
 title: How to Tell Your Agency’s Story—Plainly
 summary: 'You’ve got the right words, the active verbs, the carefully chosen adjectives and adverbs.
 You’ve got the facts.
 You’ve got the talking points.
-All you have to do is put it together, right?
-Wait.
-What you want to tell people is not necessarily what they need to know.
-I know it’s hard to organize material'
+All you have to do is put it together, right?'
 authors:
   - katherine-spivey
 topics: